bmdaj/MST_TopOpt/README.md

 This repository includes the code to reproduce the following results from the paper:

-1. **Force Calculations for a Particle in Free-Space:** Reproduces the results shown in Figure 3.
+1. **Force Calculations for a square article in free-Space:** Reproduces the results shown in Figure 3.
-2. **Optimization for a Particle in Free-Space:** Implements the optimization process for free-space particles in Figure 4.
+2. **Optimization for a particle in free-Space:** Implements the optimization process for free-space particles in Figure 4.

 The code provided can be extended to reproduce additional results presented in the paper, such as those for particle-metalens systems and other applications.

-## Citing MST_TopOpt
+## Citing `MST_TopOpt`

-If you use **MST_topOpt** in your research, we kindly request that you cite the following paper:
+If you use `MST_topOpt` in your research, we kindly request that you cite the following paper:

 **B. Martinez de Aguirre Jokisch, R.E.
 Christiansen, O. Sigmund.**
 *"Engineering optical forces through Maxwell stress tensor inverse design"*